zzzzzfy/BOTBIN/Readme.md

 .
 It can support the construction of similarity index and bucket index from a graph, so as to quickly obtain approximate results of graph clustering.
 And for inserting or deleting edges, it can support fast modification, and return good clustering results with theoretical guarantees.

 ## Compile the code
 Please note that the path of the input dataset needs to be configured by modifying the code.
-After you have configured the file path, you can execute the following instructions to generate the executable file *botbin*.
+After you have configured the file path, you can execute the following commands to generate the executable file *botbin*.

 ```sh
 $ cd src